SupportIntelligence/Icewater/README.md

 of collision.
 If you think I should choose a different hashing algorthim please explain over beers.

 ## QA
-Each rule is tested agains the cluster that it is written from and against part of our larger data set.
+Each rule is tested against the cluster that it is written from and against part of our larger data set.
 The rule should fire only for its cluster or a neighbor cluster that both have the same "family."
 Rules that pass these qualifications are published in this archive.
 Rules that fail these tests are used to inform the process and debug the systems that generate the rules.
 If you find a rule that is missing its target please let me know, contact deatiols are bleow.

 ## Is Icewater a form of Artifical Intelligence?
 Yes, if you are a VC -- Icewater is based off a kind of mathmatics that is used to describe the physical world, much like the math that we use for training AI.
-Icewater uses the same algorthims all Eukaryote (any cell that has a nucleas) to organize its DNA.
+Icewater uses the same algorthims all Eukaryote (any cell that has a nucleas) use to organize their DNA.
 If you don't think binaries either in PE or COFF fomat are like DNA...
 Well, they are.
 You are a robot -- get used to it.

 Remember Icewater writes the rules, I just write the part that writes Icewater, but I didn't write the